Questions and Answers

 A budget helps to identify an appropriate level of funding for a department or function by providing comparable current and historical information.

 One good way to plan a budget is to review the historical spending patterns within a unit.
 Examine one or two years of financial information and see how much was actually spent on salaries, benefits, and operations.
 This analysis provides a basis for planning budgets for future years.
 Next consider what items may be different from past years and make budget adjustments for salary increases, equipment replacement and any other items that may have changed.

 When your spending plan changes mid-way through a year, it is necessary to make adjustments to the budget.
 For example, the need for additional Part Time Overload (PTOL) may require budget to be decreased in the operations category and increased in the salary and benefit categories.
 If you are managing more than one budget, it is sometimes necessary to move budget from one unit to another.
 When additional funds are given to you from another unit or you have agreed to transfer funds to another unit, a budget revision is needed.

-To move funds within a fund type (Ledger 1XXXXX), you need to complete a budget revision form.
+To move budget authority, you need to complete a budget revision form.

 Remember, everything you sign may have budget implications, including travel authorizations, purchase requisitions (P/R's), open order purchases, inter-department purchase orders (IDPO's), payroll action forms (PAF's), timesheets, etc.

 The easiest way to get started is with a spreadsheet - start with your beginning (original) budget allocation.
 Each time you spend or commit funds, check your remaining (unspent) balance on your spreadsheet.
 If sufficient funds are available, proceed with the transaction and make a note of the dollar amount spent on your spreadsheet.
 Some budget managers prefer to use desk-top checkbook software instead of a spreadsheet to monitor and reconcile the account.